 The formulas are based on two factors:

-the weightings differ between formulas resulting in different readability scores for each test
+But, the weightings differ between formulas resulting in different readability scores for each test.

-Flesch-Kincaid Grade Level: As stated in the label, the score that is generated by the Flesch-Kincaid Grade Level is equivalent to the US grade level of education that the reader would require to be able to understand that piece of text.
-So, a piece of text with a Flesch-Kincaid Grade Level score of 8 should be readable by those who have reached the 8th grade of schooling (aged 13-14).
+Flesch-Kincaid Grade Level: The score generated by the Flesch-Kincaid Grade Level is equivalent to the US grade level of education that the reader would require to be able to understand that piece of text.

 What you might use readability testing for depends on your sector.